St. Louis Cardinals (1882-Present)

 Lou Brock (1964-1979) and Joe “Ducky” Medwick (1932-1940) are both deservedly in the Hall of Fame.
 Brock (or Eddie Collins), have the best claim as the greatest player in World Series history.
 He also collected more than 3,000 career hits.
 Medwick won a triple crown for St. Louis in 1937 when he led the league in home runs (31), Batting AVG. (.374) and RBI (154).
 He was also the overwhelming choice for NL MVP that year.
 It doesn’t really matter, because those two were not as good as Stan Musial (1941-1963), who is one of the ten best players in baseball history.
 It is interesting to note that between Chick Hafey (1924-1931) Medwick, Musial and Brock the Cardinals had a Hall of Famer patrolling left field for 55 consecutive years.

 Lou Brock (1964-1979) was a bad outfielder, so moving him to center field seems like a poor idea.
 Joe “Ducky” Medwick (1932-1940) was better than Brock, but he only played 29 games in center field.
 The best real center fielder for St. Louis was Curt Flood (1958-1969), but he wasn’t even close to the other two as an offensive player.
-So we could do this; move Stan Musial (1941-1963) to center field, a position he played 331 times in his Cardinal career, put Brock or Medwick in left and “Country” Slaughter in right.
+So we could do this; move Stan Musial (1941-1963)to center field, a position he played 331 times in his Cardinal career, put Brock or Medwick in left and “Country” Slaughter in right.
 Excluding Flood would hinder their defense, but the offense would be much more potent.
+Let’s not do this.
+Curt Flood (1958-1969).

 Most remembered today as the man who spiked Jackie Robinson during Jackie’s rookie season, Enos “Country” Slaughter (1938-1953) always denied he did it on purpose.
 Between the ages of 26 and 29, the peak years for most baseball players, Slaughter was serving his country during World War II.
 He returned in 1946 and led the league in RBI as St. Louis won the World Series when he dashed home from first on a 2-out double by Harry Walker in the ninth inning of Game 7.
 The Robinson incident happened in 1947, forever tainting his legacy.
 As a ballplayer he is a narrow choice over Joe Medwick.